Trigary/quiz-presenter/README.md

 }
 ~~~

-A more complex example can be found in the [example-quiz.json](example-quiz.json) file.
+Normally you would convert a quiz to this JSON format using a simple (e.g. Python) script.
+Some example conversion scripts like that are available [here](https://github.com/Trigary/quiz-presenter/wiki)
+(TODO: improve this link).

-For more information head please over to the [Wiki](https://github.com/Trigary/quiz-presenter/wiki).
+For more information head please over to the [Wiki page](https://github.com/Trigary/quiz-presenter/wiki).

 ## Development